tardisfromtornspace/Bridge-Commander/Documentation/CharaToLokisEnterpriseJModReadme.txt

 == Changelog ==
+1.1.3 - Potential bug fixing
+ * Updated AdvArmourTechThree from 1.7 to 1.8, 1.8 is a tiny bit slower but it is far better for some KM installs where for some reason 1.7 might crash.
+If 1.7 did not crash for you, use the 1.7 script from previous versions instead.
 1.1.2 - Bug fixing
  * Upgraded AdvArmorTechThree to 1.7, eliminating the dark-glow issue.
 1.1.0 to 1.1.1 - Bug fixing